 One Step Forward, Return to the Start

 The first step in a 12-step program is admitting that you have an addiction and that you are powerless over it.
-Powerless means you have no control over the situation.
+Powerlessness means you have no control over the situation.
 You may feel, in certain moments, that this is not true.
 But it is a fact that cannot be forgotten or ignored.

 By thinking that you are in control of your addiction, you have subsequently entered a period of denial of your addiction.
 Sound familiar?
 That is because denial is a core symptom of addiction.
 Remember when you didn’t think you had a drinking problem?
 You’re there again.
 There is no such thing as an alcoholic who can casually drink.

-Why Going Back is a Bad Idea
+Why Going Back Is a Bad Idea

 For real alcoholics, trying to moderate their drinking hardly ever works.
-There are many stories where people have tried, failed and lived to regret it.
-A few have succeeded in moderating their drinking three, four times in a row.
+There are many stories where people have tried, failed, and lived to regret it.
+A few have succeeded in moderating their drinking three, or four times in a row.
 But they are only fooling themselves if they believe that they suddenly have power over their addiction.
 Even those who successfully kept their drinking casual several times in a row eventually relapsed.

 Furthermore, addiction and alcoholism are progressive diseases.
 This means that things tend to get worse over time.
 Those who relapse due to their own faulty thinking have said that it was much tougher to deal with their addiction the second time.

 Is this a risk you’re willing to take?
-Especially if you’ve been in successful recovery for a long time?
+Especially if you’ve been in successful recovery for a long time.

-Is There An Alternative for Alcoholics to Casual Drinking?
+Is There an Alternative for Alcoholics to Casual Drinking?

 Even if you have sworn not to touch alcohol again, it can be tempting to look at the non-alcoholic beer and wine equivalents.
-Perhaps you think these will be an acceptable substitute, that still allow you to ‘drink’ at social occasions, or just when you feel like it.
+Perhaps you think these will be an acceptable substitute, that still allows you to ‘drink’ at social occasions, or just when you feel like it.

 But it is not a good idea to dabble in de-alcoholised substitutes for wine or beer.
 First of all, not all “non-alcoholic” drinks are actually non-alcoholic.
 By UK standards, there are four categories of de-alcoholised drinks: